rivasbolinga/globe-connect/README.md

 ```
 ###  Deployment:
- I have deploy it with netifly.
+ I have deployed it with netifly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>